ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.en-us.md

 We installed Falco and falcosidekick and discovered how to test it and visualize the events but we didn't see all the features.
 If you are interested, visit the [Falco official website](https://falco.org/).

-After receving events we can, for example, forard the alerts to a multiples of apps thanks to Falcosidekick:
+After receving events we can, for example, forward the alerts to a multiples of apps thanks to Falcosidekick:

 * Slack
 * Discord